saligrama/photo/content/aviation/2022-03-27-klax/index.md

 image: 2022-03-27-klax.jpg
 ---

-Photos from a plane spotting shoot at LAX with Jomar Hontiveros.
+Photos from a plane spotting trip to LAX with Jomar Hontiveros.

 <!--more-->